AY2122S1-CS2103T-T12-3/tp/docs/DeveloperGuide.md

 A new Appointment will then be created and added to the `ModelManager`.
 It is at this stage the input will be checked to ensure that there are no duplicates or clashes with other appointments.

-##INSERT UML HERE

 Step 4.
 After execution, the CommandResult is passed upwards to the UI so that it can return a status message and update the display to match the updated model

-##@Yanyu im not 100% sure how the UI interacts with the overall model, if you see any issues could you help me correct them?

 The following sequence diagram shows how the addAppCommand operation works: